County Galway Ireland · Co. Galway · Spiddal Save · Share

 Sep-Oct

 The locals favour it.
-Storms roll through, the light is unreasonable, the trad sessions start up again in Galway.
+Storms roll through, the light is unreasonable, the village settles back to itself after the summer colleges clear out.

 ◉ Go